2026 Employees of the Year

 Angelina Norman

-Position: Teacher
+Position: Paraprofessional

-Years of Service: Insert
+Years of Service: 5

-Other Positions Held: Insert
+Other Positions Held:

 Principal Statement: “Miss Norman was selected as Classified Staff of the Month for her outstanding respect and dedication to others.
 No matter the role she steps into, she consistently leads with kindness, professionalism, and a willingness to help wherever needed.
 Her flexibility and commitment to ensuring students receive the support they need do not go unnoticed, and her positive impact is felt throughout our entire school community.”